dalek-cryptography/curve25519-dalek/README.md

 # Minimum Supported Rust Version

-This crate requires Rust 1.41 at a minimum.
+This crate requires Rust 1.56.1 at a minimum.
+3.x releases of this crate supported an MSRV of 1.41.

 In the future, MSRV changes will be accompanied by a minor version bump.

 # Safety